TeodorVecerdi/Vecerdi.Ignore/README.md

 Options:
-  -o, --output <file>  Set the output file to write the .gitignore to [default: .gitignore] --version            Show version information
+  -o, --output <file>  Set the output file to write the .gitignore to [default: .gitignore] -s, --silent         Do not output anything to the console --version            Show version information
   -?, -h, --help       Show help and usage information